[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 (기다리나 마나) 그 사람은 안 올 거예요.

-Please, read this part at least three times!
+Please read this part at least three times!
 OK?

-Then, let’s look at the next quiz!
+Then, let’s look at the following quiz!

-이런 제도는 정말 ( ).
+2. 이런 제도는 정말 ( ).

 It would be the same whether or not this kind of system exists.